Be an Important Part of a Child’s Future

 - Observation and Assessment in Early Childhood

 After completing your degree, you will be ready to apply for Department of Early Education and Care (EEC) Lead Teacher certification.
-Obtaining an EEC certification indicates that you are qualified to work in childcare facilities.
+Obtaining an Early Childhood Career certification indicates that you are qualified to work in childcare facilities.

 Transfer to a 4-Year College or University

-By choosing the ECT Transfer Degree or LAEL degree, you will be ready to advance your education to work with children in elementary school and up.
-Many teaching professions now require a bachelor’s degree or even a master’s degree to teach, so you will save thousands by starting your ECE education at MWCC.
+By choosing the Early Childhood Transfer Degree or LAEL degree, you will be ready to advance your education to work with children in elementary school and up.
+Many teaching professions now require a bachelor’s degree or master’s degree to teach.
+You will save thousands by starting your Early Childhood education at MWCC.

 After you graduate, you will be ready to transfer seamlessly into a public 4-year college or university to further your education and earn a bachelor’s degree.
 Our program is based on MassTransfer benefits, so you will receive transfer advantages and enter as a junior at a 4-year institution.